mskf3000/Tutorials-and-Cheat-Sheets/FFmpeg.md

     ffmpeg -i input.mkv -c:v copy -c:a ac3 -map 0:0 -map 0:1 output.mp4

+Use this to extract a video — without transcoding — 25 seconds into the video into a new file:

+    ffmpeg -ss 25 -i input.mp4 -c:v copy -c:a copy -map 0:0 -map 0:1 output.mp4

 ## HEVC (aka: x265)

 To encode a video into an HEVC (aka: x265) video that is iOS compatible, you can do this.
 First, this line lets you create a sample video by using the `-ss` (seek) and `-t` (duration in seconds) parameters.
 For example, this line will create a 5 minute sample video: